 Greyhound racing is an exciting sport and a multi-million dollar industry.
 In Western Australia, the industry attracts around 2,000 participants who enjoy the advantages that this great sporting spectacle provides.

 The Western Australian Greyhound Racing Association (WAGRA) currently manages three tracks in Western Australia with the first track being established in 1974 at Cannington, the second in 1979 at Mandurah and Northam in 1996.
-The three tracks offer six race meetings and trial opportunities six times per week.
+The three tracks offer seven race meetings and trial opportunities four – five times per week.
 Greyhound racing in WA is controlled by Racing and Wagering Western Australia.

 Greyhounds WA Cannington

-We race at Cannington three times a week (Monday, Wednesday , Saturday) and feature mainly city grade racing along with some provincial and country grade racing.
+We race at Cannington three-four times a week (Monday, Wednesday, Saturday and every second Sunday) and feature mainly city grade racing along with some provincial and country grade racing.
 There are between ten and twelve races on the programme, with up to eight greyhounds in each race.

 The Old Cannington circuit closed on June 27, 2015.
 The New Cannington circuit is situated behind the old one and opened on March 23, 2016.
 The new city track will offers racing over 380, 520, 600, and 715 metres.